microsoft/hlsl-specs/proposals/xxxx-experimental-dxil.md

 ## Outstanding Questions

 * Should DXC have some kind of --experimental flag that turns on/off experimental intrinsics and DXIL ops?
 * Related, when/how are experimental ops exposed in the compiler, when are they errors to use?
+* Should the validator warn on experimental op usage?